Jane Austen 'waiting in wings' to feature on UK banknotes

-LONDON (Reuters) - Author Jane Austen is “waiting in the wings” to become the next famous Briton to be honored on the country’s banknotes, outgoing Bank of England governor Mervyn King said.
+LONDON, June 25 (Reuters) - Author Jane Austen is “waiting in the wings” to become the next famous Briton to be honoured on the country’s banknotes, outgoing Bank of England governor Mervyn King said.

 The writer of 19th century classics such as “Pride & Prejudice”, “Sense & Sensibility” and “Emma” is already a “reserve” figure whose image could be a clear candidate to replace that of naturalist Charles Darwin on the 10-pound note when his time is up, King said on Tuesday.